knaka/go-testutils/README.md

-# Go-fsassert
+# Go-testutils

-Go-fsassert is a assertion library for testing files equiality.
+Go-testutils is a collection of utilities for testing.

 ## `fs` package